julik/vitrine/README.md

       vitrine.settings.set :root => File.dirname(__FILE__)
     end

+You can also only opt-in to the asset compilation system of Vitrine only once you have migrated your app from the prototype stage into, say, a Sinatra application.

+Note that you _need_ to have an `ExecJS` environment on your server for this:

+    use Vitrine::AssetCompiler.new do | ac |
+      vitrine.settings.set :root => File.dirname(__FILE__)
+    end

 ## Contributing to vitrine

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.